How to Visit 25 Countries For Under $3,500

 When you leave to travel an entire continent for 90 days, you come home feeling as if everything has changed, even though it hasn’t.

-That was me when I drove into my hometown on the evening of September 2nd, exactly 92 days after we from Toronto to Lisbon to begin a journey that would take us from mountain tops to seashores and glaciers to palm trees.
+That was me when I drove into my hometown on the evening of September 2nd, exactly 92 days after we left from Toronto to Lisbon to begin a journey that would take us from mountain tops to seashores and glaciers to palm trees.
 With no plan and no idea where we would visit throughout the next months backpacking Europe, we took our first steps on a life-changing adventure.

 The answer is we didn’t need that much.
 Here are the stats of what we spent traveling 25 countries (roughly 14,500km) in a span of 3 months.